RHsyseng/telco-operations/assisted-installer/billi/README.md

 # **Deploying an OpenShift Cluster using BILI workflow**

-This document provides a first view at deploying a cluster using bili workflow, which is a subcommand for openshift-install that will generate a custom iso for installing openshift from a set of ZTP-like manifests and in a unattended fashion.
+This document provides a first view at deploying a cluster using billi workflow, which is a subcommand for openshift-install that will generate a custom iso for installing openshift from a set of ZTP-like manifests and in a unattended fashion.

 ## **Workflow**